JaxProjex/mqttTraccarFlow/README.md

 # mqttTraccarFlow
-node red flow to forward gps location from a mqtt pub sensor to traccar server
+Node-Red Flow to forward MQTT sensor location to Traccar Server.
+MQTT sensor must be added as a Traccar Client in Devices through the Traccar Server Web GUI.